 This is a body of a 4mm / 1/76 model of a Furness Railway K2 Locomotive, also known as the 21 Class.
 Heavily modified.

-The 'Freelance' aspect is following on from the V2 Varient.
+The 'Freelance' aspect is following on from the V3 Varient.
 This probably never existed, but theoretically makes a lot of sense as an improvement when you consider how engines were rebuilt and experimented on.
-This now quite strongly resembles a D40 locomotive.
-The whole boiler and smokebox is a different design and seated higher than before, to account for the loading gauge the top fittings have also been cut down in height.
+The whole boiler is a different more fat design and the cab is different too.
+This has been created for some personal projects but is also offered here if it interests you.

-The Reverser Rod, is located under the boiler.
+BODY INSTRUCTIONS: The Reverser Rod, is located under the boiler.
 This needs to be cut off and added to the post sticking out from the left side in front of the front splasher and joined to the hole in the cab front.
-Some 0.7-1.2mm rod made from plastic, brass or nickel silver is to be made into a pipe with a small split pin as a handrail pillar situated roughly halfway along the boiler, above the handrail pillar hole that is above the main splasher.
+You will notice to the left of the smokebox saddle on the running plate is a sprued pipe - again, cut this off and add it to the side of the smokebox approximately a millimetre or two above the handrail pillar hole.
+Some 0.7-1.2mm rod made from plastic, brass or nickel silver is to be joined to this with a small split pin as a handrail pillar situated roughly halfway along the boiler, above the handrail pillar hole that is above the main splasher.

 The rear of this pipe needs to be bent slightly into a reverse curve before it reaches the front of the cab sheet.
 Please refer to prototype photographs for more.
 Hand rail pillars and 0.45mm brass or nickel silver rod are also needed.

 At the rear of the cab are 'cab beading' protrusions that need some 0.45mm metal rod adding downwards for a handrail.

 You will find the smokebox door and buffers under the boiler - simply cut them out and position them as desired.